nagaraj602/sidorea-shop-CIDR-planner-SSH-terminal-ec2-launch-manager/3-tier-architecture-with-postgres-db/k8s-manifests/README.md

-RUN this command to run all the manifest file:
+Run this command to run all the manifest file:
 ```
 kubectl apply -f k8s-manifests/
 ```